5 Occupational Therapy Exercises To Do After Hip Replacement

 Occupational therapists help those of all ages who are facing a variety of challenges.
 Despite the name, occupational therapists do not participate in job or career counseling.

-5 Important Occupational Therapy Hip Replacement Exercises
+5 Important Occupational Therapy Post-Hip Replacement Exercises

 The specific types of exercises you’ll need to do will depend upon your individual situation and the goals you set with your occupational therapist.